Trauma Responses in Relationships: Are You Affected?

 Transformations Mending Fences Can Help

 If you believe you or a loved one is currently in (or has recently been in) a trauma bond relationship, it’s crucial you get the professional help you need to move forward.
 Transformations Mending Fences can help you on the journey to heal, recover and become yourself again.
-Call us today at (888) 995-6013.
+We are also in-network with major insurance companies such as Cigna, making mental health treatment and substance abuse rehab accessible for those who need it most.
+Don’t wait—call us today at (888) 995-6013 to take the first step toward healing.